BeyondTest1/testack/README.md

 Testack is an integrated testing framework powered by Node.js that provides a complete testing solution for microservices applications, servers, and APIs regardless of your tech stack.
 This makes it easy for developers to test their code no matter what technologies they are using.

-## Features
-Testack provides the following features:

-* End-to-end testing for microservices applications
-* Server & API testing
-* Built-in support for popular testing libraries like Jest
-* Built-in support for popular databases like MongoDB
-* Built-in support for popular broker messaging such as Kafka
-* Customizable reporters for displaying test results

 ## Installation
 For a new project, you can use the Testack wizard to configure everything for you.
 Simply run the following command:
 `npm init testack@latest`